Clinical Trials -

 There is public access to consent forms.

-Detailed access to the open protocol documents is for (Physicians and/or MGHS Personnel) and you will need a username and password for access to this information.
-Physicians and/or MGHS Personnel can obtain this by submitting an S.A.R.
+Detailed access to the open protocol documents is for (Physicians and/or UPHS Personnel) and you will need a username and password for access to this information.
+Physicians and/or UPHS Personnel can obtain this by submitting an S.A.R.
 (Security Authorization Request).

 What are Clinical Trials?